 Table.
-5.3.4 - 201.
+5.3.4 - 204.
 IEC 104 settings.

-Name Range Step Default Description IEC 104 enable DisabledEnabled ı Disabled Enables and disables the IEC 104 communication protocol.
+Name Range Step Default Description IEC 104 enable DisabledEnabled - Disabled Enables and disables the IEC 104 communication protocol.
 IP port 065 535 1 2404 Defines the IP port used by the protocol.

-Name Step Default Range Description Common Defines the common address of the application service data unit address 0...65 534 1 (ASDU) for the IEC 104 communication protocol. of ASDU APDU The maximum amount of time the slave waits for a transmitted 0...3600 s 0 s timeout Application Protocol Data Unit (APDU) to be confirmed as received 1 s by the master. (t1) Idle The slave outstation can use a test fram to determine if the channel timeout 0...3600 s 0 s is still available after a prolonged period of communications 1 s inactivity.
-Test frame is sent at an interval specified here. (t3)
+Common address of ASDU 065 534 1 1 Defines the common address of the application service data unit (ASDU) for the IEC 104 communication protocol.
+APDU timeout (t1) 03600 s 1 s 0 s The maximum amount of time the slave waits for a transmitted Application Protocol Data Unit (APDU) to be confirmed as received by the master.
+Idle timeout (t3) 03600 s 1 s 0 s The slave outstation can use a test fram to determine if the channel is still available after a prolonged period of communications inactivity.
+Test frame is sent at an interval specified here.